yashverms32/ktp-docs/docs/kronos/dokploy-config.md

 - **Container Port:** Set this to the port your app listens on (e.g., `3000` for Next.js, `8080` for Spring).
 - Dokploy will automatically handle SSL certificates and external routing.

-### 7. Persistent Storage (If needed)
-If your app saves files (like images or a local SQLite DB), you **must** use the **Mounts** tab.
-- Docker containers are ephemeral; any file saved inside the container will be deleted on the next deployment unless a persistent volume is mounted.

 ## Troubleshooting

 - **Build Failure:** Check the **Logs** tab under **Deployments**.
 This is usually due to missing environment variables or a failing build command.